Guidelines for Working Dog Programs

-Rescues 2the Rescue is a program created by Working Dogs for Conservation (WD4C) and the International Fund for Animal Welfare (IFAW) that aims to connect shelters with high energy, difficult to place dogs with detection dog trainers or other such working dog programs.
-Rescues 2the Rescue aims to facilitate these connections in order to provide a sound and successful adoption option and to provide a resource to bridge the gap between shelters and working dog trainers, Rescues 2the Rescue offers a sound, successful alternative to traditional adoption for difficult to place dogs with enriching and rewarding careers.
+Rescues 2the Rescue is a program created by Working Dogs for Conservation (WD4C) and the International Fund for Animal Welfare (IFAW).
+We aim to connect high-energy, difficult to place shelter dogs with detection dog trainers and other such working dog programs.
+Rescues 2the Rescue facilitates these connections in order to provide a sound and successful adoption option and to provide a resource to bridge the gap between shelters and working dog trainers, Rescues 2the Rescue offers a sound, successful alternative to traditional adoption for difficult to place dogs with enriching and rewarding careers.

 Rescues 2the Rescue is a facilitative body, with the capacity to connect adoptable dogs with potential trainers.
-Trainers and dogs will be vetted appropriately as per the below guidelines, in order to maximize successful adoptions and minimize failures or poorly matched situations.
+Trainers and dogs are vetted according to the guidelines below in order to maximize successful adoptions and minimize failures and poor matches.
 Rescues 2the Rescue will maintain the final decision regarding inclusion of both dogs and trainers in this program.
-Rescues 2the Rescue will not directly be involved in the transfer of animals.
+Rescues 2the Rescue will not be directly involved in the transfer of animals.

 The following guidelines are meant to provide a general overview of the policies and practices recommended for working dogs throughout their lives, especially during training and deployment.
 WD4C and IFAW advocate for the health, well-being, and humane treatment of dogs during every step of the process and throughout their time in a working dog program and retirement.

 We ask that anyone participating in Rescues 2the Rescue review these guidelines and use them to help their dog build a successful career.
 For more information, please visit the Contact section of our website or email Rescues2theRescue@gmail.com.

 WD4C’s training philosophy upholds respect for the dogs and encompasses all aspects of how they live and are handled.
 This includes: